 Augmented Reality (AR) and Virtual Reality (VR)

 AR overlays digital information onto the real world, while VR creates fully immersive digital environments.
 Both are transforming industries like gaming, education, healthcare, and design.
 As headsets become more affordable and powerful, and content ecosystems grow, AR and VR are poised to offer radically new interactive experiences.
-These immersive technologies are also key in areas like the Metaverse.

 Wearable Technology